valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.5.0/README.md

 This release includes an internal improvement to how Valtimo logs request and response data.
 When working with JSON-based integrations, log entries are now automatically formatted to be easier to read.

-* **Improved Notificaties API logging**

-When an abonnement cannot be registered or updated with the Notificaties API, additional information is provided on what went wrong.

 * **Zaken-API plugin updates**

 An action was added to the Zaken-API plugin, allowing to delete a Zaak-role.